 In the initialization method, an instance of the Pmod class is created.
-This Pmod class controls the basic functionalities of the MicroBlaze processor, including reading commands/data, and writting commands/data.
+This Pmod class controls the basic functionalities of the MicroBlaze processor, including reading commands/data, and writing commands/data.

 Internally, when the Pmod class is initialized, the run () call pulls the PYNQ MicroBlaze out of reset.
-After this, the PYNQ MicroBlaze will be running the pmod_als.bin executable.
+After this, the PYNQ MicroBlaze will be running the pmod als.bin executable.

-The read() method in the Pmod_ALS class will read an ALS sample and return that value to the caller.
-The following steps demonstrate a Python to MicroBlaze read transaction specific to the Pmod_ALS class.
+The read() method in the Pmod\ALS class will read an ALS sample and return that value to the caller.
+The following steps demonstrate a Python to MicroBlaze read transaction specific to the Pmod ALS class.

+'''

 def read(self):

+'''

 First, the command is written to the MicroBlaze shared memory.
-In this case the value READ_SINGLE_VALUE represents a command value.
+In this case the value READ\SINGLE\VALUE represents a command value.
 This value is user defined in the Python code, and must match the value the C program expects for the same function.

+'''

 self.microblaze.write_blocking_command(READ_SINGLE_VALUE)

+'''

 The command is blocking so that Python code will not proceed unless an acknowledgement has been received from the MicroBlaze.
-Internally, after the PYNQ MicroBlaze has finished its task, it will write 0×0 to clear the command area.
-The Python code checks this command area (in this case, the Python code constantly checks whether the 0×3 value is still present at the CMD OFFSET).
+Internally, after the PYNQ MicroBlaze has finished its task, it will write $0 \times 0$ to clear the command area.
+The Python code checks this command area (in this case, the Python code constantly checks whether the $0 \times 3$ value is still present at the CMD\OFFSET).

-Once the command is no longer 0x3 (the acknowledge has been received), the result is read from the data area of the shared memory MAILBOX_OFFSET.
+Once the command is no longer 0x3 (the acknowledge has been received), the result is read from the data area of the shared memory MAILBOX\OFFSET.